tumbarumba/issue-tracker-tools/README.md

 Commands:
-  cumulative-flow  Creates a cumulative flow graph from the progress log. epic-summary     Report on stories within epics. issue-detail     Report on issue detail. progress         Report on progress for a project. resolved         Report on recently closed issues. working          Report on issues currently in progress.
+  cumulative-flow  Creates a cumulative flow graph from the progress log. epic-summary     Report on stories within epics. issue            Report on issue detail. progress         Report on progress for a project. resolved         Report on recently closed issues. working          Report on issues currently in progress.